What I'm reading, thinking about and laughing at. Revolving around Technology, Economics, Engineering, Humor, Art, Seattle, Startups.

 The Greatest Public Datasets for AI.
 By Luke de Oliveira.
 Not sure about “greatest” but certainly looks like a useful collection.
 February 11, 2017.

-XKCD “hard task” from Sept 2014 is now essentially solved.
+XKCD “hard task” from Sept 2014 is now essentially solved using AI.
 Took less than 5 years.

 Overcast 3: Design walkthrough.
 Marco (Tumblr, Instapaper, etc.) discusses his design process for the latest edition of his podcast app, Overcast.
 Marco is a guy that tends to get design things right, so it’s nice to have this explainer.
 “More affordances, more curves, thicker fonts, less translucency, more tactility.”
 February 20, 2017.